|

 Each bird grew at a similar rate and soon developed feathers starting with those on the

+wings and tail.
 The adult female continued to bring food to the

 nest, but it was left for the young birds to pick over for themselves.
 By the end of